The outstanding treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 Microsoft’s Solution

 Although the Series X has a much slower SSD, it is not lagging in any way thanks to Microsoft’s alternative solution that delivers a comparable outcome.
-This is something that considerably improves the I/O speeds of the console.
+This is something that significantly enhances the I/O speeds of the console.

 That solution is the DirectStorage API.
 Instead of relying on a dedicated piece of hardware like Sony, Microsoft has improved in-game asset streaming by combining both hardware and software enhancements.